jmarcm/astra_restau_share/README.md

 SELECT * FROM comments_by_restaurants WHERE restaurant_name = 'Punjab' AND restaurant_name = 'Center';
 // The average note of one restaurant;
 SELECT restaurant_name, restaurant_name, AVG(note) AS rate FROM comments_by_restaurants WHERE restaurant_name = 'Punjab' AND restaurant_area = 'Center';
-// The averages notes of all restaurant (descending order).
+// The averages notes of all restaurant (descending order);
 SELECT restaurant_name, restaurant_area, AVG(note) AS rate FROM comments_by_restaurants GROUP BY restaurant_name, restaurant_area;
 ```